-12 Freeing infant for adoption30
+12 Freeing child for adoption

-- (1) Where, on an application by the Minister, the Court is satisfied in the case of each parent or guardian of the infant that - (a) the person freely, and with full understanding of what is involved, agrees generally and unconditionally to the making of an adoption order; or - (b) the person's agreement to the making of an adoption order should be dispensed with on a ground specified in Article 13(2), the Court shall make an order declaring the infant free for adoption.
+- (1) Where, on an application by the Minister, the Court is satisfied in the case of each parent or guardian of the child that - (a) the person freely, and with full understanding of what is involved, agrees generally and unconditionally to the making of an adoption order; or - (b) the person's agreement to the making of an adoption order should be dispensed with on a ground specified in Article 13(2), the Court shall make an order declaring the child free for adoption.

-- (2) No application shall be made under paragraph (1) unless - (a) it is made with the consent of a parent or guardian of an infant; or - (b) the Minister is applying for dispensation under paragraph (1)(b) of the agreement of each parent or guardian of the infant, and the infant is in the care of the Minister. - (3) No agreement required under paragraph (1)(a) shall be dispensed with under paragraph (1)(b) unless the infant is already placed for adoption or the Court is satisfied that it is likely that the infant will be placed for adoption. - (4) An agreement by the mother of the infant is ineffective for the purposes of this Article if given less than 6 weeks after the infant's birth. - (5) On the making of an order under this Article parental responsibility for the infant is given to the Minister and Article 20(2) applies as if the order were an adoption order and the Minister was the adopter.31 - (6) Before making an order under this Article, the Court shall satisfy itself, in relation to each parent or guardian of the infant who can be found, that the person has been given an opportunity of making, if the person so

-- wishes, a declaration that he or she prefers not to be involved in future questions concerning the adoption of the infant, and any such declaration shall be recorded by the Court. - (7) Before making an order under this Article in the case of an infant whose father does not have parental responsibility for the infant, the Court shall satisfy itself in relation to any person claiming to be the father that - (a) the person has no intention of applying within the next 6 months for an order under Article 5 of the Children (Jersey) Law 2002 or a residence order under Article 10 of that Law; or - (b) if the person did make any such application, it would be likely to be refused.32 - (8) An order under this Article may be made in respect of an infant who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere.33
+- (2) No application shall be made under paragraph (1) unless - (a) it is made with the consent of a parent or guardian of a child; or - (b) the Minister is applying for dispensation under paragraph (1)(b) of the agreement of each parent or guardian of the child, and the child is in the care of the Minister. - (3) No agreement required under paragraph (1)(a) shall be dispensed with under paragraph (1)(b) unless the child is already placed for adoption or the Court is satisfied that it is likely that the child will be placed for adoption. - (4) An agreement by the mother of the child is ineffective for the purposes of this Article if given less than 6 weeks after the child's birth. - (5) On the making of an order under this Article parental responsibility for the child is given to the Minister and Article 20(2) applies as if the order were an adoption order and the Minister was the adopter. - (6) Before making an order under this Article, the Court shall satisfy itself, in relation to each parent or guardian of the child who can be found, that the person has been given an opportunity of making, if the person so wishes, a declaration that he or she prefers not to be involved in future questions concerning the adoption of the child, and any such declaration shall be recorded by the Court. - (7) Before making an order under this Article in the case of a child whose father does not have parental responsibility for the child, the Court shall satisfy itself in relation to any person claiming to be the father that - (a) the person has no intention of applying within the next 6 months for an order under Article 5 of the Children (Jersey) Law 2002 or a residence order under Article 10 of that Law; or - (b) if the person did make any such application, it would be likely to be refused. - (8) An order under this Article may be made in respect of a child who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere.

-12A Progress reports to former parents34
+12A Progress reports to former parents